courselabs/docker/labs/registries/README.md

 > Every image has a tag - if you don't supply one, Docker uses a default.

-You can remove your local tag and pull it again from the registry:
+You can remove your local image and pull it again from the registry:

 ```
 docker image rm localhost:5000/alpine